Is Japanese Knotweed Dangerous?

 What should I do if I discover knotweed growing on my land?

 In the first instance, you need to be sure that you’ve identified it correctly.
 There is a wealth of information on the web for identifying Japanese knotweed.
+We also have a detailed guide to plants that look like Japanese knotweed.
 However, if you are still in doubt, you can use our free knotweed identification service to submit your photos for expert review.

 Is it illegal to have Japanese knotweed growing on my land?

 Although it is not illegal to have knotweed on your property, such as your garden, it is illegal to allow it to spread from your land to another property or into the wild.
 More commonly, and more significantly (in terms of potential costs), allowing it to affect other properties could expose you to the very real risks of litigation (such as in the landmark knotweed ruling against Network Rail).

 How can I avoid the risks & dangers associated with Japanese knotweed?

 By using a suitably qualified and experienced company like Phlorum to manage knotweed affecting your land, backed up with an insurance-backed guarantee, you are effectively protecting yourself from these potentially significant property risks.

 As PCA-accredited Japanese knotweed specialists, we can undertake a survey of your site or property.
 Our co-founder, Dr Paul Beckett, is one of the UK’s leading Japanese knotweed expert witnesses, so we can also help with any knotweed legal issues you might have with regard to property risk.